ideasrule/platon/docs/mie_scattering.rst

 :math:`10^9/m^3` at the cloud-top pressure of :math:`10^5` Pa, declining with altitude with a scale height of 0.5 times the gas scale height.

-To retrieve Mie scattering parameters, make sure to set log_scatt_factor to -np.inf, log_number_density to a finite value, and ri to the complex refractive index of the scattering particles (which cannot be a free parameter)::
+To retrieve Mie scattering parameters, make sure to set log_scatt_factor to 0, log_number_density to a finite value, and ri to the complex refractive index of the scattering particles (which cannot be a free parameter)::

   fit_info = retriever.get_default_fit_info(Rs, Mp, Rp, T,